m15ch4/vra_terraform/README.md

         }
 ```

 You can tune automatically created inputs by adding constraints, default values, etc. just as for other Cloud Templates.
-Additionally for array, set and map variables like ```disks``` in this example that is by default recognized as array of strings you should change it to be rendered correctly in the deployment request form.
+Additionally for variables of type array, set and map, like ```disks``` in this example that is by default recognized as array of strings, you can/should change input definition to be rendered correctly in the deployment request form.

 ```
   disks: